Title and statement of responsibility area

 Biographical history

-Electa MacLennan retired from Dalhousie on June 30, 1972, and passed away in 1987.
-She is honored by the Electa MacLennan Memorial Scholarship, awarded annually by Dalhousie to students in graduate programs in Nursing.
+Electa MacLennan retired from Dalhousie in 1972 and died in 1987.
+The Electa MacLennan Memorial Scholarship is awarded annually to students in Dalhousie graduate nusring programs.